tacowordpress/taco-installer/README.md

 <img alt="Taco Installer Image By Michael Herring" src="https://raw.githubusercontent.com/tacowordpress/taco-installer/master/image-taco-installer.gif?cachebust=234233242" width="300">
 > Automate your WP / Taco Theme workflow setup.

-Save time by using the taco-installer to get setup with a taco-theme wrapped in the latest WordPress, add salts, and keep DB creds private, all automated.
-More features include manual control of httpd passwords on a server, using a non-committed .env file for DB creds, and a robust .htaccess file.
+Save time by using the taco-installer to get setup with a Taco Theme wrapped in the latest WordPress, add salts, and keep DB creds private, all automated.
+More features include: manual control of httpd passwords on a server, using a non-committed .env file for DB creds, and a robust .htaccess file.

 ## Requirements
 * [Composer](https://getcomposer.org/)